Best camera phones

 The advantages of phone cameras lie in their ease of use and accessibility.
 Most of us don't carry around DSLRs or compact cameras on a daily basis, but our phones are often in our pockets, ready to use, and smartphone cameras are improving all the time.

-However, camera phones don't have many of the features of standalone cameras, coming with smaller sensors and limited lens options.
+However, camera phones don't have many of the features of standalone cameras – they have smaller sensors and limited lens options so for truly exceptional or innovative shots you are likely to be better off with a proper camera.

 How we test smartphone cameras

 Smartphones are far more than just cameras – only 20% of a smartphone's total test score is determined by camera performance.
-Plus, of course, there are some features of digital cameras that don't exist to be tested on a smartphone, or not to the same extent.
+Plus, of course, there are some features of digital cameras that don't exist on a smartphone (or not to the same extent) so they can't be tested.

-This means that we don't have the same expectations of the two types of devices, and our tests for each are different.
+This means we don't have the same expectations of the two types of devices, so our tests for each are different.

 That said, the photography tests for each have many similarities.
 For example: